KukkonenJussi/hack-the-box/Crocodile/README.md

 ![](Misc/crocodile_pwnd.PNG)

-This is my eigth machine when learning the basics of penetration testing.
+This is my seventh machine when learning the basics of penetration testing.
 Tags in this machine are:

 - PHP
 - FTP